thanhnguyenchisong/spring/IOC-spring-core.md

 # Spring core (Core Technologies)

-## Chappter 1.
-The IOC contrainer
+# Chappter 1.
+The IOC contrainer and Beans
-### 1. Introduction Spring IOC container and Beans
+## 1. Introduction Spring IOC container and Beans
 - IOC is Inversion of Control or we know it as   Dependencies Injection (DI), a process whereby object define their dependencies.

  Hence IOC name: The container injects those dependencies when it creates the bean.